 - Monitoring the progress of the apprenticeship or traineeship.

 ANPs are also your first point of contact for free and confidential advice if you are part of a training contract and are experiencing any problems or issues with the apprenticeship or traineeship.

 Skills Tasmania also offer a Workforce Training Consultancy service for learners or employers seeking advice and assistance.

 If you experiencing an issue with your ANP provider or your apprenticeship or traineeship is at risk, please contact a Workforce Training Consultant.

 Apprenticeships and traineeships are best described as an employee who learns on the job with guidance from a mentor or manager, and undertakes classroom learning delivered by a training organisation.
 It is a three-way partnership formalised through a training contract.

 An apprentice or trainee has the opportunity to combine employment with training, working toward a nationally recognised qualification, whilst also earning money.
 In short, it is learning pathway that combines paid on-the-job training and formal learning with a Registered Training Organisation.

 Apprenticeships and traineeships are common in trades and industries such as hairdressing and hospitality but it is possible to do both across a range of industries.

-You can undertake an apprenticeship or traineeship as a school leaver, if you’re re-entering the workforce and if you are an adult simply looking at a career change.
-You can even begin an apprenticeship or traineeship in secondary school under a School-based Apprenticeship arrangement.
+You can do an apprenticeship or traineeship as a school leaver, if you’re re-entering the workforce and if you are an adult simply looking at a career change.
+You can even begin an apprenticeship or traineeship in secondary school under a school-based apprenticeship arrangement.